helidon-io/helidon-examples/examples/declarative/data-jdbc/README.md

 ## How the Examples Work

-Each module defines `PokemonRepository` and `TypeRepository` interfaces under `src/main`.
+Each module defines `PokemonRepository` and `PokemonTypeRepository` interfaces under `src/main`.
 The repositories use `@Jdbc.Statement` to associate SQL with each method and use method return types and JDBC annotations to select execution and mapping behavior.
 The generated implementations use the JDBC client configured under `data.clients.jdbc`.

+`PokemonTypeRepository` includes two methods that return multiple rows without `@Jdbc.RowMapper`.
+The `listNames` method maps the first selected column in each row to a `String`.
+The `listTypes` method maps the selected columns in each row to a `PokemonType` record.
+Helidon provides both mappings.

 The repository interfaces omit `@Data.Provider("jdbc")` because `helidon-data-jdbc-codegen` is the only Helidon Data provider on the annotation processor path.
 Specify the provider when an annotation processor path contains more than one Helidon Data provider.

 MySQL and Oracle Database configure the default JDBC client with named HikariCP and UCP data sources, respectively.
-PostgreSQL configures a client named `pokemon` with direct connection settings; both PostgreSQL repositories select that client with `@Jdbc.Client("pokemon")`.
+PostgreSQL configures a client named `pokemon` with direct connection settings.
+Both PostgreSQL repositories select that client with `@Jdbc.Client("pokemon")`.

 Every database variant exposes the same `/pokemon` HTTP API.
 The API lists, searches, retrieves, and counts seeded Pokemon.
 It also inserts a Pokemon with `POST`, updates one with `PUT /pokemon/{id}`, and deletes one with